 Kuwahara Kaji Kobo / Nagasaki

-  Way down the coast from Nagasaki but still within the city limits lies the township of Kayaki-cho, which gets its name from the local method of blade manufacture known as mosquito forging.
+Way down the coast from Nagasaki but still within the city limits lies the township of Kayaki-cho, one of three hotspots of blade craft in Nagasaki prefecture.

 In the Japanese language 'ka' is mosquito, and 'yaki' is derived from 'yaku', the verb meaning to burn, hence 'kayaki', and this led to local forging techniques being referred to as 'mosquito forging'.

 It's published widely that the name of the locality is mysteriously derived from these knifemaking techniques, but we've established that it is actually from local agricultural practices.
 Good story though.

 And there's more to the story.
 These days it's mainly Kuwahara san's sought-after knives.

 We've been offering Kuwahara san's work for a few years now and in that time his approach has evolved.
 He now pays even more attention to final sharpness, and produces knives at a more artisanal tempo.

 As a result there are modest variations in blade length and height that affect price.
 This makes the promotion of Kuwahara san's knives as 'standard' offerings an impractical proposition.
 On numerous occasions we've found ourselves playing the role of broker on longer, shorter, taller and variously priced approximations of a product listing on Knife Japan.
 Time consuming, and not always fruitful.